sirajghassel/Shopify-Data-Science-Challenge-2020/README.md

 b) What metric would you report for this dataset?

 To treat such outliers, a floor and cap technique of quantiles was used.
-The floor was set to 10th percentile and the cap at 90th percentile.
+The floor was set to 10th percentile and the cap at the 90th percentile.
 At the 10th percentile, a value of 133.0 was produced and 531 for the 90th percentile.
 After flooring and capping, the new skew is 0.408.
 This value lies between -1 and +1 indicating a normal distribution of the data.

 c) What is its value?

 The value is 296.31.
 This is a more realistic value for the cost of sneakers.